ArmaanSethi/IMO-2025-AI-Comparison/README.md

 ## Current Status

 This project is in its early stages.
-The solutions for **Problem 1** are available, while the others are placeholders awaiting the official releases.
+The solutions for **Problem 1** are available, while the others are still a work in progress.
 The initial website structure is in place, but we welcome all contributions to enhance its functionality and design.

 ## How to Contribute

 This project thrives on community involvement.
 We welcome all forms of contribution to help make this a world-class resource.
 Whether you are a mathematician, a software developer, an AI researcher, or simply an enthusiast, there are many ways to help:

-*   **Validate and Annotate Solutions:** Review the AI-generated proofs for correctness, add explanatory comments, or suggest alternative mathematical approaches.
+*   **Validate and Annotate Solutions:** Review the solutions.
+Since openai doesn't use Latex and Google didn't give the source code it's very easy to make mistakes, especially since I am not a Latex expert.
 *   **Improve the Website:** Enhance the web interface (`index.html`).
 This could involve improving the design, adding features for better code and LaTeX rendering, or making it more mobile-friendly.
 *   **Expand the Dataset:** Add solutions from other notable AI models as they become available.
 *   **Report Issues:** If you find any errors, from mathematical typos to web-based bugs, please open an issue in the GitHub repository.